fbpx

 I’ve also seen some high end fashion profiles that don’t make use of “face pics” at all… giving an abstract, high fashion feel.

-5. remember, respect the platform
+5. Remember, respect the platform

 Depending on the platform you’re in, you may want to showcase a different feel.